Robert Smallwood (serial killer): Early life

 Smallwood was born in December 1973 in Lexington.
-Little is known about his childhood, other than he had one sister, Elizabeth, who moved to North Carolina in her adult years.
-There, she would become a victim of the Edgecombe County serial killer, who is currently still unidentified.
-In 1997, Robert married a woman named Neisha, and fathered three children.
+He had one sister, Elizabeth, who moved to North Carolina in her early adult years.
+There, she became the eighth murder victim of the Edgecombe County serial killer, who is currently still unidentified.
+In 1997, Robert married a woman named Neisha, and fathered five children.
 The couple later separated at an unknown date.